 The alpha and beta genes of globin are coded respectively on the chromosomes 16 and 11.
 But like many proteins, chains hemoglobin present various mutations that have the most often no impact clinical.
 These diseases are autosomal recessive Mendelian transmission, meaning that the disease appears only in children whose both parents are carriers of the anomaly, it is the homozygous form.
 In the heterozygous form (only one affected parent), the disease is most often silent, remaining transmissible.

-More than 500 hemoglobins abnormal have been listed and they fall into two broad categories.
+More than 500 hemoglobin abnormalities have been listed and they fall into two broad categories.

-More than 50 million people worldwide are affected by the Sickle cell disease, and more than 250'000 children with a serious form are born each year with the genetic anomaly.
-Sub-Saharan Africa, Middle East, India, Brazil are the main locations of Sickle cell disease.
+More than 50 million people worldwide are affected by the Sickle cell disease, and more than 300'000 children with a serious form are born each year with the genetic anomaly.
+Sub-Saharan Africa is one of the prevalent area where we estimate 1 in every 13 newborns has developed the condition.
+Middle East, Carribean, India, Brazil are also main locations of Sickle cell disease.

 Manifestations of the disease are multiple and can be listed as

 - "Vaso-occlusive" crises, caused by the obstruction of capillaries

 - Acute pain episodes due to vaso-occlusive seizures